Christian Life & Growth

 — Mark 10:13 NKJV

-Children exemplify qualities like humility and trust, which adults sometimes lose.
-Authentic faith depends on approaching God with sincerity and openness, not age or intellect.
-We should let go of pride and complexity and come to God with the simplicity of a child.
+Authentic faith depends on approaching God with openness.
+It does not depend on age, status, or intellect.
+When Jesus blesses the children, He reminds us to let go of pride and come to God with the simple dependence of a child.

 Discover more from BELIEVING FAITH